The Cookin Chicks

 • Remove corn from water and shake excess water off.

-• Rub about 1/2 tbsp olive oil onto each corn cob, coating entirely.
+• Rub about ½ tablespoon olive oil onto each corn cob, coating entirely.

 • Sprinkle desired seasoning around each corn cob and place corn husks back onto cob.